Passive acoustic logic via topology-optimized waveguides: Experimental realization

 \section{Experimental realization}

 To experimentally validate the performance of the topology-optimized logic gates, we present an experimental implementation of the mechanical configurations developed using the presented theoretical framework.
-The experimental prototypes are fabricated from a $1$-mm thick aluminum plate (6061 aluminum alloy) via laser-cut manufacturing, which maintains the sharp boundaries and intricate details of the solid-void regions envisioned numerically.
+Experimental validation is focused on reproducing the predicted logical behavior and output-ratio contrast of individual gates, rather than achieving pointwise agreement of wavefields.
+As shown in Figure~\ref{Fig7}, the experimental prototypes are fabricated from a $1$-mm thick aluminum plate (6061 aluminum alloy) via laser-cut manufacturing, which maintains the sharp boundaries and intricate details of the solid-void regions envisioned numerically.
 Each gate spans a length of $400$ mm with a maximum height of $52$ mm at the input side.
 In every gate, piezoelectric discs ($10$-mm uxcell piezoelectric transducers) are glue-bonded to the two active input legs, and the boundaries of the input and output legs are coated with a damping material (Blu-Tack adhesive) to emulate the perfectly matched layer in the numerical simulations.
-For each set of inputs in the truth tables, $i$, the two piezoelectric discs corresponding to the active input legs excite the structure harmonically at the operational frequency of $92$ kHz.
-The input signal to the piezoelectric actuators is first generated by the front-end unit of a Polytec PSV-500 SLDV system and then fed to two custom-built circuits to independently amplify the signal strengths, powered by an independent Eventek KPS3010D DC power supply.
-This setup allows us to independently control and fine-tune the signals driving each of the piezoelectric discs to account for any manufacturing discrepancies between the different discs, which may lead to non-identical excitation amplitudes (We note here that the gates maintain adequate performance even when subject to non-identical input forces, as demonstrated in Fig.~\ref{Fig6}).
+For each set of inputs in the truth tables, $i$, the two piezoelectric discs corresponding to the active input legs harmonically excite the structure at the operational frequency of $92$ kHz.
+The reference signal to the piezoelectric actuators is first generated by the front-end unit of a Polytec PSV-500 SLDV system and then fed to two custom-built circuits to separately amplify the signal strengths, powered by Eventek KPS3010D DC power supply, as shown in Figure~\ref{Fig8}(a).
+This setup allows us to independently control and fine-tune the signals driving each of the piezoelectric discs to account for any manufacturing discrepancies between the different discs, which may lead to non-identical excitation amplitudes (We note here that the gates maintain adequate performance even when subject to non-identical input forces, as demonstrated in Figure~\ref{Fig6}).
 As the elastoacoustic vibrational waves propagate through the different gates, the out-of-plane displacement wavefield, $w$, is captured using the SLDV over a scanning area with a resolution of $10$ points per wavelength.
 The reference excitation signals are fed back to the vibrometer to ensure measurement synchronization across the entire scanned region, allowing the collection of both amplitude and phase information at each point.